tzachi81/generators/README.md

 - Generator functions are iterator protocol functions that can break the 'Run-to-completion' paradigm.
 - Calling a generator function does not execute its body immediately, but retuns a Generator object instead. to execute its body, you have to call the .next() method by its object reference.
-- Generator functions can get and pass values with a two-way communication using [yield] and [next()].
+- Generator functions can get and pass values with a two-way communication using *yield* and *next()*.
+"The yield keyword is used to pause and resume a generator function *()". (from: MDN web docs)
-- The yield* expression is used to delegate to another generator or iterable object.
+- The *yield** expression is used to delegate to another generator or iterable object.
 - A return statement in the function generator will make it finish (done: true).
 - A throw exception in the function generator will make it finish (done: true).